 Category 3 Category 2 Category 1

 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-is therefore likely that maintenance repairs will be required as part of an ongoing maintenance programme.
+Double glazing can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
+It is therefore likely that maintenance repairs will be required as part of an ongoing maintenance programme.
 Our valuation does assume that the installation of the windows does comply with the necessary regulations at the time of installation.

-External decorati ons
+External decorati ions

-Repair category: Repair category:
+Repair category: 1

-Notes: Painted surfaces have been recently redecorated.
+Notes: Satisfactory.
+Painted finishes will require ongoing maintenance.

 Conservatories / porches

 Repair category:

-Notes: None.
+Notes: Not applicable.

+0

 Communal areas

 Repair category:

-Notes: None.
+Notes: Not applicable.

-Garages and permanent outbuildings
+Garages and per manent outbuildings

-Repair category: 1
+Repair category:

-Notes: No significant defects noted.
+Notes: Not applicable.